ChrisVaksdal/MEDT4165/Exercise 1/Exercise1.md

 ### Generating noise

-Next we want to generate random Gaussian noise with the same size and sample-rate as our signal.
+Next, we want to generate random Gaussian noise with the same size and sample-rate as our signal.
 Gaussian noise has a probability density function (pdf) equal to the normal distribution, so we can use the built-in numpy function `numpy.random.normal()` to generate unit-amplitude noise: